 Students confront complex ethical and moral issues in their professional and personal lives.
 In this course, students study and apply the cultural, social, legal, economic, theological and philosophical bases for making such decisions.
 Each student learns to articulate coherent arguments involving at least two divergent views of many current ethical issues confronted in human services today.
 Students select, research and present an individual project on a major ethical issue relevant to their professional interests in human services.

-HSER 455, Human Services Capstone Seminar, 4 credits
+HSER 355, Introduction to Human Services: History and Trends, 4 credits